atrainn/dogeticker/README.md

-Crytoticker is the main method.
+Cryptoticker is the main method.

 Running it will output to your terminal or 16x2 Rpi screen.